louiscsq/UCX-Troubleshooting-Assistant/README.md

 # Codebase Assistant Framework

-An intelligent AI-powered assistant for troubleshooting repository-specific issues.
-Built with Streamlit, powered by Claude Sonnet 4.5, and enhanced with vector search over codebases and documentation.
-Configured by default for Unity Catalog Migration (UCX) but easily adaptable to any GitHub repository.
+A framework for building intelligent AI-powered assistants that help users troubleshoot issues and learn how to use any project hosted in GitHub.
+Powered by Claude Sonnet 4.5 with RAG over codebases, documentation, and internal documents.
+Pre-configured for UCX and Lakebridge, easily adaptable to other GitHub repositories.

 <p align="center">
   <img src="https://github.com/databrickslabs/ucx/raw/main/docs/ucx/static/img/logo.svg" width="200" alt="UCX Logo"><br>